react-navigation/react-navigation.github.io/versioned_docs/version-8.x/from-expo-router.md

 #### React Navigation doesn't support Web

 React Navigation [supports Web out-of-the-box](web-support.md) with the same API as native.
-The Web implementation includes support for browser URLs, history, and accessibility features.
-However, the web support is optimized for PWAs and doesn't have full support for [server rendering](server-rendering.md).
+The Web implementation includes support for browser URLs, history, accessibility features as well as APIs such as [`pushParams`](navigation-actions.md#pushparams), [`backBehavior=fullHistory`](bottom-tab-navigator.md#backbehavior) etc. that are suitable for web apps.
+All official navigators also work on the web.
+The web support is optimized for PWAs and has limited [server rendering](server-rendering.md) support.

 #### React Navigation doesn't use native navigation primitives